Pulsar Navigation in the Solar System: Pulsar Navigation in the Human evolution to the Type II of Kardashev civilizations

-Soviet astronomer Kardashev N.S. proposed a scheme for classifying advanced technological civilizations.
+Soviet astronomer Kardashev, N. S. propose a scheme for classifying advanced technological civilizations.
 He identified three possible types and distinguished between them in terms of the power they could muster for the purposes of interstellar communications.
 A Type I civilization would be able to marshal energy resources for communications on a planet-wide scale, equivalent to the entire present power consumption of the human race, or about $10^{16}$ watts.
 A Type II civilization would surpass this by a factor of approximately ten billion, making available $10^{26}$ watts, by exploiting the total energy output of its central star.
 Finally, a Type III civilization would have evolved far enough to tap the energy resources of an entire galaxy.
-This would give a further increase by at least a factor of 10 billion to about $10^{36}$ watts\cite{k64}.
-Carl Sagan estimated that, on this more discriminating scale, the human race would presently qualify as roughly a Type 0.7.
+This would give a further increase by at least a factor of 10 billion to about $10^{36}$ watts \citep{k64}.
+Carl Sagan estimate that, on this more discriminating scale, the human race would presently qualify as roughly a Type 0.7.
 In the Age of Discovery, that is CNS make human freely voyage in the sea.
 So it make human civilization increase to higher type.

 Now the Second Age of Discovery or Age of Exploration in the solar system is beginning, pulsar as nature beacon in the Milky Way will make human freely fly in the space of solar system.
+Recently, the first Falcon 9 flight is successfully launched on June 4, 2010 with a successful orbital insertion.
+It is a spaceflight launch system that uses rocket engines designed and manufactured by SpaceX company.
+Many private company of the aerospace industry for instance SpaceX and SpaceDev et al., need one low cost and reliable navigation system.
+Pulsar navigation give a path which do not depend on DSN, so it less huge cost in the outer space and the interplanetary navigation.
+It make the spacecraft of the private company not only enter the outer space but also voyage to the other planet.
+After some pioneer explore, if we can find one mode to gain profit, may be tour or dig ore that include ${\rm He_3}$ in lunar and diamonds in Uranus and Neptune \citep{kdd08}, the new manufacturing about space travel will lead people into a new economic era, and the real Second Age of Discovery or Age of Exploration will begun.
 That is extraordinary in the human evolution to type II of Kardashev civilizations.

-During the economic crisis，the hope in the private company of the aerospace industry for instance SpaceX, SpaceDev and ASTER Labs,Inc. et al., pulsar navigation give a path which do not depend on DSN, so it less huge cost in the interplanetary navigation, that make the spacecraft of the private company not only enter the space but also voyage to the other planet.
-After some pioneer explore, if we can find one mode to gain profit (may be tour or dig ore) in the interplanetary navigation, the new manufacturing about space travel will lead people into a new economic era, and the real Second Age of Discovery or Age of Exploration will begun.